ljgarcia/semsim.benchmark/README.md

 - Correlation by TREC topics

 We also have correlation by TREC topics.
 TREC topics are numbered from 100 to 149, excluding 135.
-Such correlations can be visualized <a href="http://ljgarcia.github.io/semsim.benchmark/html/heatmapCorrelationTopic.html">here</a>.
-By default topic 100 is shown, in order to change topic add **?topic=101** or any other valid topic number.
+Such correlations can be visualized <a href="http://ljgarcia.github.io/semsim.benchmark/html/heatmapCorrelationTopic.html?topic=100">here</a>.
+By default topic 100 is shown, in order to change the topic modify the parameter **?topic=#** to any valid topic number (100 to 149 except 135).
 For instance, for topic 101 the link would look like <a href="http://ljgarcia.github.io/semsim.benchmark/html/heatmapCorrelationTopic.html?topic=101">http://ljgarcia.github.io/semsim.benchmark/html/heatmapCorrelationTopic.html?topic=101</a>.

 Dispersion analyses
 ----------